Hot rolled and cold rolled are the process of steel plate or profile forming. They have a great influence on the structure and performance of steel.

 Hot Rolled Definition

 Ingot and billet at room temperature are very difficult to deformation, not easy processing, general rolling when heating to 1100 ~ 1250 ℃, the rolling technology called hot rolled.

 Hot rolled end temperature is 800 ~ 900 ℃, generally cooling in the air, so hot rolling state is equivalent to normalizing treatment.

 Most of the steel is rolled in hot rolled.

-But the oxidation layer also make hot rolled steel has a rough surface and large size volatile, so the steel require bright clean surface, precise size and good mechanical properties need produced into semi-finished by hot rolling or finished products as raw materials to produce by cold rolling.
+But the oxidation layer also makes hot-rolled steel has a rough surface and large size volatile, so the steel require a bright clean surface, precise size and good mechanical properties need to be produced into semi-finished by hot rolling or finished products as raw materials to produce by cold rolling.